JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 We've converted the ButterKnife [sample](https://github.com/JakeWharton/butterknife/tree/master/sample/app/src/main/java/com/example) to Kotlin.
 The resulting code can be found [here](https://github.com/JetBrains/kotlin-examples/tree/master/gradle/android-butterknife).

-Let's looked over it to spot what has changed.
+Let's look over it to spot what has changed.
 In Java you annotated the field, binding it with the corresponding view:

 ``` java